CivicActions/guidebook/docs/100-security/incidents.md

 ## Reporting an incident

 Report any potential incident as soon as possible.
-Time is critical so that the Security team can initiate our Incident Response.
+Time is critical so that the Security team can initiate our [Incident Response Plan](https://handbook.civicactions.com/en/latest/100-security/incident-response-plan/) (if needed).

 ### To report a security incident